Manulife Chooses Vonage for Seamless Customer Engagement

 Vonage (Nasdaq:VG), a global cloud communications leader, helps businesses accelerate their digital transformation.
 Vonage's Communications Platform is fully programmable and allows for the integration of Video, Voice, Chat, Messaging, AI and Verification into existing products, workflows and systems.
 Vonage's fully programmable unified communications and contact center applications are built from the Vonage platform and enable companies to transform how they communicate and operate from the office or remotely - providing the flexibility required to create meaningful engagements.

 Vonage is headquartered in New Jersey, with offices throughout the United States, Europe, Israel and Asia.
-To follow Vonage on Twitter, please visit www.twitter.com%2Fvonage.
-To become a fan on Facebook, go to facebook.com%2Fvonage.
-To subscribe on YouTube, visit youtube.com%2Fvonage.
+To follow Vonage on Twitter, please visitwww.twitter.com/vonage.
+To become a fan on Facebook, go tofacebook.com/vonage.
+To subscribe on YouTube, visityoutube.com/vonage.